 ‘I know how you feel.’

 You might not want to say this, unless you’ve actually suffered a miscarriage yourself or had to bury a child.
-That might sound harsh, but consider that losing a grandparent or even a parent is not the same as losing your baby, Osborne said.
+That might sound harsh, but consider that losing a grandparent or even a parent is not the same as losing your baby, Osborne pointed out.
 And that’s not to say that the death of a beloved grandmother, for example, isn’t painful.
 But in this situation, it’s best not to compare.

 “Don’t act like you know what (someone is) feeling, because you don’t,” Osborne said.